Lemonade Alley for Youth Groups, Teachers & Schools

 By Hawaii Department of Education, See Teacher’s Lemonade Alley Video »

-You can run your own Lemonade Alley at your school location.
-Schools and organizations are invited to use the program so long as your use is legal, in good taste, you don’t harm the brand and you operate within the Lemonade Alley license agreement.
+You can run your own Lemonade Alley at your campus.
+Schools and organizations are invited to use the program so long as the use is legal, in good taste, you don’t harm the brand and you operate within the Lemonade Alley license agreement.
 Here’s how to get started:

 - Register a New Lemonade Alley Event.
-Inaugurate a Lemonade Alley of your own by signing up at Startup an Event »
+Inaugurate a Lemonade Alley by signing up at Startup an Event »

 - Form Teams.
 Create teams of 2-5 students in three grade divisions: K-4, 5-8 & 9-12.
 Mixed-age teams compete in the oldest member’s division.
 Teams can come from your class, school, companies, nonprofits, youth groups or via friends & family.

 - Select Charities.
-Find a nonprofit organization to raise money for (it can be your own school or youth organization), let the kids choose their own charity, combine a number of charities, or donate to Lemonade Alley.
+Find a nonprofit organization to raise money for (it can be your own school or youth organization), You can also contribute to multiple charities or donate to Lemonade Alley.

 - Register a Lemonade Alley License.
 Lemonade Alley® System comes in three challenge levels.
-We recommend starting with the simplest version and building your event over time into larger, more complex events.
+We recommend starting with the simplest version and building over time into larger, more complex events.

 Got Questions?
 Contact Us »